FBW23-E01A/UIB-Lessons/02-Content/README.md

 ## Web Content

-Web content is the text, visual or audio content that is made available online and user encountered as part of the online usage and experience on websites.
+Web content is the text, visual or audio content that is made available online.
 It may include text, images, sounds and audio, online videos, among other items placed within web pages.

 **Sections**